-51. Capacity building in dealing with climate change will become new knowledge at the level of the farming community, as well as will build collective awareness in adapting to climate change that occurs.
-Based on data from the Regional Secretariat of Sukabumi Regency, so far the attention of the Regional Government tends to be greater on mitigation actions so that the community does not have the provisions to carry out adaptation actions.
-This capacity building will reach vulnerable farming communities at the site level, as well as the young generation and women who will directly become the main actors in carrying out research on social, economic, and ecological issues in their respective regions, along with the capacity building materials provided given.
-This training will also involve the government at the village, sub-district, and related agencies in the district.
+3754.
+Capacity building in dealing with climate change will become new knowledge at the level of the farming community, as well as will build collective awareness in adapting to climate change-that occurs.
+Based on data from the Regional Secretariat of Sukabumi Regency, so far-the attention of the Regional Government tends to be greater on mitigation actions so that the community does not have the provisions to carry out adaptation actions.
+This capacity building will reach vulnerable farming communities at the site level, as well as the young generation and women who will directly become the main actors in carrying out research on social, economic, and ecological issues in their respective regions, along with the capacity building materials provided provided given.
+This training will also involve the local government at the village and, sub-district level, and related agencies in the district.
 Analysis of existing social systems and structures is needed, so that this project understands the target based on social stratification/class, gender, age, knowledge capacity as well as certain relevant skills, available social capital, and social/cultural barriers.
 This process will determine the accuracy in carrying out engagement, which subjects require empowerment and power of attorney.
-Strengthening the economic of community is necessary, by the social modalities owned by the community.
+Strengthening the economyeconomic of the community of community is necessary, by the social modalities owned by the community.
 Identifying or reviving the availability of social modalities will guide the operation of economic capital that comes from outside/donors.
 A collective economy with emphasis on ecological practices has always been a prerequisite for a solidarity economy.
-This principle will eliminate the potential for individualism in the community.
-Analysis of existing social systems and structures, so that this project understands the target to be targeted based on social stratification/class, gender, age, knowledge capacity as well as certain relevant skills, social capital, and social/cultural barriers.
-This process will determine the accuracy in carrying out engagement, which subjects require empowerment and power of attorney.
-Economic strengthening is necessary by the social modalities owned by the community.
-Identifying or reviving the available social modalities will guide the operation of economic capital that comes from outside/donors.
-A collective economy with a strong ecology has always been a prerequisite for a solidarity economy, this principle will eliminate the potential for individualism in the community.
+This principle will eliminate the potential for individualism in the community\

-52. The involvement of the parties in the implementation of capacity building will automatically build communication and coordination, as well as mutual understanding and strategy regarding the importance of climate change adaptation actions at the regional level.
+3852.
+The involvement of the parties in the implementation of capacity building will automatically build communication and coordination, as well as mutual understanding and strategy regarding the importance of climate change adaptation actions at the regional level.
 There are 2 outcomes to ensure these components run, namely outcome 1.1 A collaborative adaptation action strategy with the community, in which the outputs to achieve these outcomes are 1.1.1.
 Collaborative Action Research; 1.1.2.
 Socio-ecological analysis report; 1.1.3.
 Adaptation action strategy document.
 In addition, the second outcome in this component is 1.2 Increased knowledge, adaptability, and economic resilience of the community, so that the output to achieve this outcome is 1.2.1 The capacity for adaptability and management capacity of the 14 KTH SDA is increased; 1.2.2 Capacity and technical knowledge related to agro silvopasture and climate-smart agroforestry in 14 KTH have increased; 1.2.4 Capacity of 14 KTH related to economic institutions.